 Hilton Falls and The Mill Ruins

 You get to the falls via a staircase through the rocks.
 If you’re brave enough, you can climb over the wooden fence to get down closer to the falls.
 You are allowed to stand in the falls, which is refreshing on a hot summer day and a great photo op!
+When you visit in the winter months, you’ll be delighted if the waterfall freezes over.
+There is just something so magical about a frozen waterfall.

 There is no playground at Hilton Falls Conservation Area, but my boys, who are 5 and 7, still had a great time.
-There are many place to stop along the way if someone needs a break or a drink.
+There are many places to stop along the way if someone needs a break or a drink.
 They have a few labelled rest areas, but some logs have been made into cute benches too.

 Features & Amenities: